Celebrating volunteers

 Last updated:

-There are many events held throughout the year that highlight and celebrate the dedication of Western Australia's volunteers.
-These events and awards raise awareness among the wider community of the importance of volunteering, acknowledge individuals for their incredible service, and draw attention to the positive impact on our communities.
+There are many events and activities held throughout the year that highlight and celebrate the dedication of Western Australia's volunteers.
+These initiatives help to raise awareness among the wider community of the importance of volunteering, acknowledge individuals for their volunteer service, and draw attention to the positive impacts volunteering has on our communities.

 National Volunteer Week